marano/blog/_posts/2014-09-15-mssql-on-vagrant.md

 [remote desktop connections](https://en.wikipedia.org/wiki/Remote_Desktop_Protocol)
 as it seems to be the [primary method for performing administrative tasks on Windows](https://www.vagrantup.com/blog/feature-preview-vagrant-1-6-windows.html#toc_2).

-I've automated all of that (apart from the :beers: of course :P) and the code can be found on [GitHub](https://github.com/fgrehm/vagrant-mssql-express) so you are almost a `git clone` and a `vagrant up` away from having a SQL Server instance at your disposal.
-What follows is some information on how I automated that process and instructions on connecting to the SQL Server from Rails apps.
+I've automated all of that apart from the downloading the installer (and the :beers: of course :P) and the code can be found on [GitHub](https://github.com/fgrehm/vagrant-mssql-express) so you are almost a `git clone` and a `vagrant up` away from having a SQL Server instance at your disposal.
+What follows is some information on how I automated that process and instructions on connecting to the SQL Server from Ruby apps.

 Please keep in mind that the process of creating the Vagrant VM from scratch after downloading the base box and setting things up will take a while (around 15 minutes